09/07/2024 - Permalink

 Cabinet asked to approve plans to expand its temporary accommodation offer for homeless people

-Related topics: Housing
+Related topics: Finance and budget / Housing

 Shropshire Council’s Cabinet will be asked to consider proposed plans on Wednesday 17 July to make use of the Tannery East building in Shrewsbury as temporary supported housing for homeless people.